SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Operator Definition

-Lamarckian Mutation follows the principles proposed in APE and Prompt Breeder \cite{Zhou2023APE, Fernando2023PromptBreeder}.
+The Lamarckian operator follows the principles proposed in APE and Prompt Breeder \cite{Zhou2023APE, Fernando2023PromptBreeder}.
 Given a set of input-output pairs for the task, an LLM agent is used to reverse-engineer the prompt from the provided demonstrating pairs.
-This type of mutation allows a diverse set of prompt candidates to be generated with no prior knowledge of the task.
+This type of operator allows a diverse set of prompt candidates to be generated with no prior knowledge of the task.
 Any prompt candidate will have to be induced from the demonstrating pairs.
 The prompt used by the LLM agent is in Table \ref{tab:initialPrompt}.